Breeding Location:

 Similar Species

-Green-breasted Mango: Broad-billed Hummingbird has a black-tipped red bill and notched blue-black tail.
+Green-breasted Mango: Broad-billed Hummingbird has a black-tipped red bill, white undertail coverts, and blue-black tail.
+Mexican Violetear has blue on cheeks and breast and lacks purplish tail.